 Just take a look (and try not to smile):

-Point being, brands often miss the opportunities hidden behind seemingly small things.
+The point is, brands often miss the opportunities hidden behind seemingly small things.

-Getting your email surveys noticed (or, if you play it out right, making your audience await each incoming message) is definitely something you’d like to achieve.
+Getting your email surveys noticed (or, if you play it outright, making your audience await each incoming message) is definitely something you'd like to achieve.
 Just think of the response rates!